 From Genes to Pathways to Novel Drugs For Multiple Sclerosis

-Mission_MS aims to modulate key genes capable of stimulating myelination and nerve cell repair.
-Their use as drug target will be based on insights into disease mechanism(s), inferred from the function of these risk genes identified in families with MS. With an expected total of 30 high-effect MS risk genes identified, Mission_MS will be capable of setting up a pipeline of drug targets and to generate an IP portfolio of drug target-compound combinations focused on myelination/nerve cell repair and with potential of stopping the disease process completely.
+Mission_MS is committed to contributing to lower MS disease burden by developing therapeutics that stimulate myelination and nerve cell repair through modulation of key genes driving these processes.
+The use of genes as drug targets is based on novel and unique insights into MS disease mechanisms inferred from the function of risk genes in patients with MS. With the experimentally validated MS risk genes, Mission_MS will be capable of setting up an IP portfolio of drug target-compound combinations focused on myelination/nerve cell repair with the potential of completely stopping and reversing the disease process.

 - Venture Challenge Spring 2019